scottscharl/scottscharl.github.io/_posts/2020-11-15-personal-CRM.md

 ---
 title: Personal CRM
 date: 2020-11-15
 layout: default
-categories: project
+categories:
+- projects
 ---
 For years, I have struggled to maintain relationships with friends and family in distant places.
+Who says robots can't help?

 Countless apps called CRMs (Customer Relationship Management) exist to help salespeople with this, by storing contact information, notes, and keeping a record of interactions in the cloud.